 My book offers a set of tools and exercises based on the science, the fundamentals, and the enduring principles of sales performance that act as a communication blueprint for job seekers, a sales readiness template for sales people, and guidelines for any company willing to do an internal audit and evaluation of its sales-related infrastructure and processes.

 I’m passionate about helping anyone interested in the sales career path.
 I’m not so much interested in teaching the 10 best new ways to cold calling success.
 There are enough people out there to do that.
 Rather, I’d prefer to offer some onboarding acceleration and effectiveness solutions for individuals and businesses.
 I enjoy making an impact by enabling others to not only effectively pick the right job, at the right place, and at the right time–but helping them with a successful onboarding experience by taking a systemized approach to sales readiness.
 Hiring managers today are challenged with finding ways to reduce ramp up time and improve onboarding effectiveness for sales people.
 The job candidate that can effectively give evidence that they can ease those challenges and concerns will have the advantage of not only getting that job–but more importantly–will be successful in that job.
 I can help you.

-Whether your an individual seeking a career in sales, or a sales professional struggling to get past a myopic talent acquisition technology stack–I would be happy to hear from you.
+Whether your an individual seeking a career in sales, a sales professional struggling to get past a myopic talent acquisition technology stack, or a business in search of an onboarding acceleration approach that actually works –I would be happy to hear from you.